thingsdb/ThingsDocs/v0/content/node-api/counters.md

 largest_result_size | Largest query result size in bytes.
 Check [node_info()](../node_info) to see the maximum allowed query result size. longest_event_duration | Longest event duration, in seconds.
 Event duration is measured from the moment an event is created, until the event is finished.
-During `AWAY` mode, a node will still create events, but waits before processing events and thus may result in rather long duration values. longest_query_duration | Longest query duration, in seconds. queries_success | Number of queries where this node acted as the master node and the query has successful finished. queries_with_error | Number of queries where this node acted as the master node but the query has returned with an error. started_at | UNIX time-stamp in seconds when the counters started counting.
-See [reset_counters()](../reset_counters). watcher_failed | The value is increased if an update could not be forwarded to a registered watcher.
+During `AWAY` mode, a node will still create events, but waits before processing events and thus may result in rather long duration values. longest_query_duration | Longest query duration, in seconds. queries_from_cache | Number of queries which are loaded from cache. queries_success | Number of queries where this node acted as the master node and the query has successful finished. queries_with_error | Number of queries where this node acted as the master node but the query has returned with an error. started_at | UNIX time-stamp in seconds when the counters started counting.
+See [reset_counters()](../reset_counters). wasted_cache | Number of cached queries which are cleaned from the cache without ever being used. watcher_failed | The value is increased if an update could not be forwarded to a registered watcher.

 This function does *not* generate an [event](../../overview/events).